-3. You receive your mentees in two ways:
+- You support new students in two ways:

-4. The average number of mentees per mentor is 10.
+- The limit of mentees per mentor is 10.
 This can change depending on the number of new students.

-5. While it can be beneficial to align courses of mentors and mentees, this is not always possible.
-Since the mentor program is not academic, and the type of help is University wide, this will not affect the mentoring relationship.
+- While new students may find it beneficial to choose a Mentor of a similar course or location, this is not always possible due to availability.
+Since the mentor program is not academic, and the type of help is University-wide, non-alignment will not affect the mentoring relationship.

-6. You stay in contact with your mentees via UCROO, by student email, or in person on campus during their first year with at least 5 contacts per term.
+- You stay in contact with your mentees via Moodle, by student email, in person on campus or via Zoom during their first term, on a weekly basis.